Seed Bead Stitching & Beadweaving

-An advantage to working off-loom is that you can create a piece larger than a loom would accommodate.
-The project below measures approximately 4″ x 6″ and was done in 2-drop peyote stitch, with approximately 100 different colors of beads!
+Some of these stitches can be done on a loom, but an advantage of working off-loom is that you can create a piece larger than a loom would accommodate.
+The project in the banner, above, measures approximately 4″ x 6″ and was done in 2-drop peyote stitch, with approximately 100 different colors of beads!
 The image next to it is a photo I took at a lovely place I visited in Sicily.
 Browse the Off-Loom samples in my Portfolio to see just a few of the possibilities!